mmbiskup/projects/PBI reports/README.md

 ### > Profitability and Top 5

-A report presenting the Profitability of the company (Profit, Revenue, Cost of Sales, Average KPI's per unit),
+A report presenting the Profitability of the company (Profit, Revenue, Cost of Sales, Average KPIs per unit),

 as well as the Top 5 Manufacturers and Distributors by Revenue.